SpunkyBot/spunkybot/README.md

 **_First start instruction:_**

-- Set in the config file `/conf/settings.conf` the value `iamgod=1`
-- Start the Bot, connect to your game server and enter in the global chat `!iamgod`.
-This will give you the admin level "Head Admin".
+- Connect to your game server and enter in global chat `!iamgod` to get the admin level "Head Admin".
+This command is only once available.
-- Afterwards set the value `iamgod=0` and restart the Bot (important step!)

 ### Bot Commands